Kong/kuma-website-jekyll/app/docs/1.5.x/installation/amazonlinux.md

 ### 2. Run Kuma

-Once downloaded, you will find the contents of Kuma in the `kuma-{{ $page.latestVersion }}` folder.
+Once downloaded, you will find the contents of Kuma in the `kuma-{{ page.latestVersion }}` folder.
 In this folder, you will find - among other files - the `bin` directory that stores all the executables for Kuma.

 So we enter the `bin` folder by executing: